ENGINE V22 — LIVE IN PRODUCTION

 Real-time perpetual futures data from Binance.
 When funding rates show the crowd is overleveraged in the same direction as the signal, the engine applies contrarian penalties or hard-gates the signal entirely.
 Open interest divergence, extreme long/short ratios, and liquidation cascades (OI drops >5% in 4 hours) trigger additional adjustments.
 This layer catches the trades that look good on a chart but are crowded.

-Hard gate (kills signal) OR ±12 combined confidence adjustment
+Hard gate (kills signal) OR ±12 combined Setup Score adjustment

 3CROSS-ASSET REGIME